booyaa/madetech-blog/posts/pairing_remotely.md

     - Cons: atom only
   - Visual Studio's Live Share
     - Pros: debugging
+    - Cons:
-    - Cons: Visual Studio Code and Pro only.
+      - Visual Studio Code and Pro only.
+      - Reliant on language support extension to implement features i.e. RLS extension doesn't work.
+Where as typescript does (demo video implies this, but should also test).
   - Summary
     - There's no clear winner, but floobit has the advantage of supporting so many editors and terminal support.
 Ideally we should adopt something similar to Language Support Protocol, a common protocol that allows us to share editor changes and allow the editor to implement.

 ### The problem